Umberto Celano

 Associate Professor, School of Electrical, Computer and Energy Engineering

-Umberto Celano is an associate professor with Ira A. Fulton Schools of Engineering at Arizona State University.
-His research interests lie at the intersection of condensed matter physics, semiconductor technology, and materials analysis, with a focus on nanoelectronics.
+Prof. Celano’s current research focuses on nanoelectronics at the interface of condensed matter physics, materials analysis, and semiconductor technology.
 His group is currently engaged in studying fundamental processes that govern the operation of emerging devices, using nanoscale analytical instruments to achieve device reliability, failure analysis, and correlative metrology.
 With a multidisciplinary approach, his research work combines device physics and reliability, materials science, and metrology.